minio/madmin-go/estream/README.md

 This package provides a flexible way to merge multiple streams with controlled encryption.

+The stream is stateful and allows to send individually encrypted streams.

 ## Features

 * Allows encrypted and unencrypted streams.
-* Any number of keys can be used on a streams.
+* Any number of keys can be used on streams.
 * Each key can be encrypted by a (different) public key.
 * Each stream is identified by a string "name".
 * A stream has optional (unencrypted) metadata slice.